nozzlegear/tsbs/README.md

 # TSBS, the TypeScript Build System

 This project was inspired by [FAKE (F# Make)](http://fake.build/index.html).
 I wanted a way to create arbitrary build tasks that would run pure TypeScript (or JavaScript), rather than relying on NPM's garbage package.json scripts.
-Gulp comes close to what I want, but specifying and running dependencies (tasks that depend on other tasks) is unintuitive.
+Gulp comes close to what I want, but specifying and running dependencies (tasks that depend on other tasks) is unintuitive, and the piping unnecessary.

 This is an alpha project at the moment; the intended usage looks something like this: